bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:01:19

-So this episode we're going to talk about the Great Consensus Cleanup Revival, which is a proposed soft fork, which sort of includes several soft forks into one, you could kind of argue, right?
+So this episode we're gonna talk about the Great Consensus Cleanup Revival, which is a proposed soft fork, which sort of includes several soft forks into one, you could kind of argue, right?
 Basically, that's what it comes down to.
 But before that, a lot has happened in the Bitcoin and Ethereum space in a way that's relevant to Bitcoin as well.
 So you want to touch on that a little bit.